ByteQuest-2025/GFGBQ-Team-technominds/README.md

-## 📄 README.md – Detailed Guidelines & Template
+## 📄 README.md – Detailed Guidelines

 ## Problem Statement
 Voice-based scams are increasing rapidly, where fraudsters manipulate users during live phone calls using impersonation, urgency, and emotional pressure.
 Vulnerable groups such as elderly individuals, digitally unaware users, and first-time internet adopters are most affected.
 Existing fraud detection systems work post-transaction or rely on text-based signals, providing little to no protection during live calls where most financial and emotional damage occurs.
 This project addresses this problem by developing an AI-powered, real-time audio fraud detection system that monitors live phone calls, identifies scam patterns, and alerts users immediately to prevent financial and emotional harm.